Abigail/Abigail.github.io/Src/Trapped/copper_general.md

 #### Square

-On the Square Spiral, the %%PIECE%% circles the origin once, then escapes to bottom right, using a three step loop to move one square to the bottom right.
+On the Square Spiral, the **Copper General** circles the origin once, then escapes to bottom right, using a three step loop to move one square to the bottom right.
 This gives it an escape velocity of \(\frac{\sqrt{2}}{3}\).

 #### Diamond

-On the Diamond Spiral, the %%PIECE%% escapes straight upward, move one square up at each step.
+On the Diamond Spiral, the **Copper General** escapes straight upward, move one square up at each step.
 This gives it an escape velocity of \(1\).